 Guidance for those with buggies

-We welcome passengers with buggies on our buses, our fleet is low floor to help those with buggies to use our services more easily.
+We welcome passengers with buggies on our buses and our fleet is low floor to help those with buggies to use our services more easily.

 Numbers of buggies on board